-- New York State residents – must have lived in NY State for the last two terms of school prior to entry into STEP, or for at least 12 months immediately preceding the first term of participation in the program.
+- New York State residents – must have lived in New York State for the last two terms of school prior to entry into STEP, or for at least 12 months immediately preceding the first term of participation in the program.

-- Economically disadvantaged – as determined by the state of New York.
-Students who are not underrepresented (e.g., Black/African American, Hispanic/Latino, Alaskan Native, or Native American Indian) must meet these income guidelines.
+- Economically disadvantaged – Students who are not underrepresented (e.g., Black/African American, Hispanic/Latino, Alaskan Native, or Native American Indian) must meet New York State income guidelines.

-In addition, students must show strong interest in science and math, and have a grade point average of B or above in science and math.
+In addition, students should show strong interest in math and science, and have a grade point average of B or above in math and science.

-Admission to the STEP program is competitive and requires students to complete this online application.
+Admission to the STEP program is competitive and requires students to complete an online application.